 - A nap reduces stress and fatigue.
 A study by Allegheny College of Pennsylvania on 85 healthy college students showed those who took daily naps of 45 to 60 minutes decreased their blood pressure and heart rates, and handled anxiety better.

-- A NASA study of 747 pilots showed that those taking a 26-minute nap daily made 34 percent fewer errors at work and doubled their alertness levels.
+- A NASA study of 747 pilots showed those taking a 26-minute nap daily made 34 percent fewer errors at work and doubled their alertness levels.

 - However, don’t try to fill up the lack of a proper nighttime sleep by daytime napping.
+Find out the best nap length.

 3. Avoid Stimulants